sevesalm/Bugfree-Old/screenshots/README.md

 # Screenshots of Bugfree.fi

-These screenshots were taken on 21th May 2022.
+These screenshots were taken in May 2022, just before shutdown.

 Main page:
 ![Main page](bugfree_fi.png)